Pep Guardiola: 2020–2024: Premier League four-peat, Champions League win and continental treble

-On 22 May 2022, Manchester City won the 2021–22 Premier League with a 3–2 victory over Aston Villa.
-This was Guardiola's fourth title at the club, placing him second on the list of managers with the most Premier League title victories.
+During the summer transfer window of 2021, Manchester City broke the British transfer record by signing Aston Villa midfielder Jack Grealish for £100m.
+On 25 September, he surpassed Les McDowall as the manager with the most wins in Manchester City history following their 1–0 away victory over Chelsea in the Premier League.
+On 22 May 2022, Manchester City won the Premier League with a 3–2 victory over Aston Villa.
+This was Guardiola's fourth title at the club, placing him second on the list of managers with the most Premier League titles.